vonajs/vona/packages-docs/guide/techniques/cache/caching.md

 }
 ```

-If `cacheKeyFn` returns the following values, the cache will be ignored: `undefined/null/false/''`
+If `cacheKeyFn` returns `undefined/null`, the cache will be ignored:

 The return value of `cacheKeyFn` can be of any type, as long as it ensures the Cache Key is unique, for example: